Relativistic Black-Scholes model: Main idea

 It is therefore a qualitative evidence of the fact that the volatility smile (which often takes the form of the skew) can be fairly easily explained by introducing causality to the Black-Scholes model.
+Note that the frown effect discussed above is generic i.e. it should appear in any financial model that introduces locality.
 A study of a concrete realization of this idea is the main aim of this paper.